hb20007/greek-dialect-classifier/README.md

 # Greek Dialect Classifier

-> Putting an end to &ldquo;It's all Greek to me.&rdquo;
+> Putting an end to &ldquo;It’s all Greek to me.&rdquo;

-This is a classifier that identifies Greek text as Cypriot Greek (CG) or Standard Modern Greek (SMG).
+A classifier that identifies Greek text as either Cypriot Greek (CG) or Standard Modern Greek (SMG)

 For more information, you can read my thesis: [A Classifier to Distinguish Between Cypriot Greek and Standard Modern Greek](https://www.academia.edu/36753159/A_Classifier_to_Distinguish_Between_Cypriot_Greek_and_Standard_Modern_Greek).